ghazalkhalighinejad/ndr-fourier/README.md

-# Codebase for learning control flow in transformers
+# Codebase for NDR's experiments

-The official repository for our paper "The Neural Data Router: Adaptive Control Flow in Transformers Improves Systematic Generalization".
+We leveraged the codebase used in the paper "The Neural Data Router: Adaptive Control Flow in Transformers Improves Systematic Generalization".

 Paper: https://arxiv.org/abs/2110.07732

-Please note that this repository is a cleaned-up version of the internal research repository we use.
-In case you encounter any problems with it, please don't hesitate to contact me.

 ## Setup